heimdal/heimdal/lib/asn1/README-X681.md

 Implementation Thoughts
 =======================

- - The ASN.1 IOS is fairly large and non-trivial.
-Perhaps we can just bake in a few useful IOS classes without adding support for defining arbitrary classes.
+ - The required specifications, X.681, X.682, and X.683, are fairly large and
+   non-trivial.
+Perhaps we can implement just the subset of those three that we need to implement PKIX, just as we already implement just the subset of X.680 that we need to implement PKIX and Kerberos.

    For dealing with PKIX, the bare minimum of IOS classes we should want are:

-    - ATTRIBUTE (used for DN attributes in PKIX base)
+    - `ATTRIBUTE` (used for `DN` attributes in RFC5280)
-    - EXTENSION (used for certificate attributes in PKIX base)
+    - `EXTENSION` (used for certificate extensions in RFC5280)

-   Then we can implement support for just declarations of information objects and information object sets in `lib/asn1parse.y`, which is probably not a very big deal.

-   Internally we can have a function for creating a class.
+    - `TYPE-IDENTIFIER` (used for CMS)

+   The minimal subset of X.681, X.682, and X.683 needed to implement those three is all we need.
+Eventually we may want to increase that subset so as to implement other IOS classes from PKIX, such as `DIGEST-ALGORITHM`

  - We'll really want to do this mainly for the template compiler and begin abandoning the original compiler -- hacking on two compilers is difficult,